..His name cannot be found

 1) Keep yourself safe.

-2) Start outside your location (could be your home, school, workplace - it's
+2) Start outside your location (could be your home, school, workplace - it's up to you.)

 3) Travel two units straight in one direction